systematic-magic/aop/supplementary.rst

 2.2.
 Check that there are no blank pages (i.e. all the pages have content)

 2.3.
-Check that there are links/references to the other supplementary files (e.g. tables, videos etc) in the first supplementary tile.
+Check that there are links/references to the other supplementary files (e.g. tables, videos etc) in the first supplementary file.

 .. image:: /_static/suppl_files.png
   	:alt: Figure callout with panel letter
   	:scale: 60%

+2.4.
+Check that links to supplementary files ("Download" links) are valid (i.e. you can dowload all supplementary files).
+2.5.
+Check that content of downloaded documents match link names (e.g. if the link has "" that downloaded document contains the data relevant to the li)

+!**TODO**!!!!!!!!

 3. Figures